-The highs that people experience after smoking marijuana vary.
+The highs that people experience after smoking cannabis vary.
 One person might feel relaxed and happy, while another may feel anxious and nauseous.
 Some people may want to get ‘unhigh’ sooner rather than later.
 Tips that may help range from drinking water to taking CBD.

 When a person smokes marijuana, tetrahydrocannabinol (THC), which is the chemical that causes the ‘high,’ passes from the lungs into the bloodstream, then through the body to the brain.
 The effects are immediate and can vary in potency.

 The effects of the THC in marijuana depend on numerous factors, such as:

 - the potency of the weed (how much THC it contains)

 - the environment the person is in

 - genetic factors (e.g., how quickly THC breaks down in the body)

 - other drugs or substances, such as alcohol